Saint-Brieuc offshore wind farm

 Puesta en marcha

-Once operational it will become the company's fourth installation of this type, after West of Duddon Sands External link, opens in new window. in the Irish Sea; Wikinger, in the Baltic Sea; and East Anglia ONE, one of the biggest offshore wind farms in the world, located in the south of the North Sea.
+With the start of operation of all its wind turbines and the connection to the French electricity grid, Saint-Brieuc became the company's fourth installation of this type, after West of Duddon Sands External link, opens in new window. in the Irish Sea; Wikinger, in the Baltic Sea; and East Anglia ONE, one of the biggest offshore wind farms in the world, located in the south of the North Sea.

 Location of the project

-Saint-Brieuc offshore wind farm location.
+SEE INFOGRAPHIC: Saint-Brieuc offshore wind farm location [PDF]

 Evolution of the work